arc42/status.arc42.org-site/documentation/adrs/0012-persistently-store-system-startup-metadata.md

 ## Consequences

 - enhance the scripts for creating, dropping and dumping tables, accordingly.
-- create function to be called *once* immeadiately after system startup
+- create function to be called *once* immediately after system startup